pyvista/pyvista-tutorial/tutorial/02_mesh/README.rst

 .. tip::

-uide/what-is-a-mesh.html>`_
-    chapter of the User Gui
+    This section of the tutorial was adopted from `What is a mesh? <https://docs.pyvista.org/user-guide/what-is-a-mesh.html>`_ chapter of the User Guide in the PyVista documentation.

 In PyVista, a mesh is any spatially referenced information and usually